Malin Craig: World War II and death

 Craig's retirement was short-lived, however.
-On September 26, 1941, with war on the horizon, he was recalled to active duty to head the War Department's Personnel Board, a body responsible for selecting individuals who were to receive direct commissions in the army.
+On 26 September 1941, with war on the horizon, he was recalled to active duty to head the War Department's Personnel Board, a body responsible for selecting individuals who were to receive direct commissions in the army.
 He headed the board until shortly before his death.

-Craig died at Walter Reed Hospital in Washington, D.C. on July 25, 1945, where he had been ill for the previous year.
+Craig died at Walter Reed Hospital in Washington, D.C., on 25 July 1945, where he had been ill for the previous year.
 He was posthumously awarded a third Distinguished Service Medal and was buried at Arlington National Cemetery.

 Personal life

 In April 1901, Craig married Genevieve Woodruff, a daughter of General Charles Woodruff.
 They were the parents of a son, Malin Craig Jr. (1902–1981).
 Malin Craig Jr. was a career Army officer and World War II veteran who retired as a colonel.
 After his military retirement, he taught geometry in the public schools of Montgomery County, Maryland.